martinheidegger/key2fa/readme.md

 ```

 - Mostly for passwords and federated login.
-- Prevents repeat use of keys
+- Asks the user less often

 ---
 hideInToc: false